luminixinc/PulsarForSalesforceAdvancedJSExamples/hello-world/README.md

 For quicker editing and debugging of your HTML/JS code you will need to set up a [local development server](https://luminix.atlassian.net/wiki/spaces/PD/pages/831029249/Local+Development+Server).

 WARNING: running a local development server is only recommended for testing orgs, not orgs that are in production.
 Caveat Programmer!

-### `testserve.js`

-Running `node testserve.js` will serve the `hello.html` file at http://127.0.0.1:3002.
-(Note that if the _Node.js_ server fails to start, then you may need to install _Node.js_ on your development machine).

-Once Pulsar is configured correctly, (don't forget to toggle the "ENABLE DEVELOPMENT SERVER" switch on the advanced settings page), go back to the `hello.html` document in the Content Library (Files) tab.
-Pulsar will now connect to http://127.0.0.1:3002 when you next (re-)open the document.

-At this point, you can locally change `hello.html`, and when you restart the server and/or refresh the page (or re-open the document) from Pulsar, you should see your changes show up.

 ### `testservedir.js`